cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/readme.md

 ### DNS support for Services and Pods

 Our cluster now has all 3 microservices deployed, however the *cost* application is an application that depends on the other microservices, and somehow needs to reference them properly.
 In order for one pod to discover the other pod, it would be difficult as we have already discovered the IPs are dynamic.
-The solution is that pods should reference the appropriate services.
+We cannot know the IP address of the other services.
+The solution is that pods should reference the appropriate services by name.
 Kubernetes by default comes with kube-dns, a way to resolve services by simply using their service name.

 <details>
 <summary>DNS support</summary>